Low-carbon labware: Setting the standard for product transparency and sustainability

 Expanding the certification

-With the second round of product certifications Labcon is continuing to expand its place in the lab sustainability movement.
+With the second round of product certifications Labcon continued to expand its place in the lab sustainability movement.
 Expanding the geographic reach of its previously certified products, many Labcon products now have the ACT UK label and ACT EU label certifications.
 Several new products have also been added to support additional lab protocols.
 “With this second audit we’ve been able to offer labware such as filter tips and specialized tubes like our MetalFree® Centrifuge Tubes.
 The MetalFree® Centrifuge Tubes are very popular in Europe for assays used in areas like environmental testing, as we certify 21 different elements down to one part per billion (ppb) instead of one part per million (ppm), meaning scientists don’t need to worry about rogue peaks in their ICP-MS tests.
 We've also ACT-scored our deep-well plates, and we're actually the only company to offer a series of deep-well plates with ACT scoring,” explains Weitze.

 As Labcon has evolved, so has the ACT label.
 Weitze explains that My Green Lab and its independent auditor SMS Collaborative, LLC (SMSC), has increased its understanding of what sustainable labware is and can be, with factors like reusability now included in its scoring rubric.
 As a result, Labcon’s refillable tip products such as the Eclipse Pipette Tip Refill System have received even better scores, after already being previously recognized by The Golden Arrow Award from the California Product Stewardship Council.